• Skip to primary navigation

 Can I Buy a SCOBY?

-Yes!
-You can buy them online, at some health food stores, a kombucha-growing friend most likely has extras, or you can grow your own!
+You can order a SCOBY online, at some health food stores, a kombucha-growing friend most likely has extras, or you can grow your own!

 How to Make a Kombucha SCOBY

-Tip: If your normal grocery store only carries flavored kombucha, try looking at health food stores, at Whole Foods, or at Trader Joes.
+If your normal grocery store only carries flavored kombucha, try looking at health food stores, at Whole Foods or at Trader Joes.

-Next, you’ll need plain black tea, and a little sugar.
+Next, you'll need plain (preferably organic) black tea, and a little sugar.

-If your scoby gets dark all over, it may have died.
-You can either try fermenting one more batch, and see if it ferments your tea, or toss it and use a new scoby for your next batch.
+You can either try fermenting one more batch, and see if it ferments your tea, or toss it and use a new SCOBY for your next batch.

 What Can I Do with Extra Kombucha Scoby?